Compare Bristol Energy reviews & tariffs

 The Bristol Energy website is basic but functional, with plenty of information and easy to access contact details.
 It may not be winning any design awards any time soon, but it does the job for most customers.
-From our research, customers tend to be happy with the online account area, describing it as simple to use, intuitive and easy to navigate and offering all of the functionality required.
+From our research, customers tend to be happy with the online account area, describing it as simple to use, intuitive, easy to navigate, and offering all of the functionality required.

 Switching was easy, their website makes inputting monthly meter readings a piece of cake and monthly bills arrive promptly by email containing all the information of what I’ve used/paid/in debit/credit for gas and electricity.”

 Bill payments can be made in a variety of ways, including the bog-standard options of monthly direct debit, bank transfer, over the phone or one-off online payments through the website.
 They also allow customers to pay in person at the Post Office using the PayPoint system or top up prepayment meters using the PayZone system.

-Alongside the typical payment methods, they also accept payment with Bristol’s very own currency, the “Bristol Pound”.
+Alongside the typical payment methods, it also accepts payment with Bristol’s very own currency, the “Bristol Pound”.
 This first-of-its-kind local currency was launched in 2012 to encourage people to exchange their Pound Sterling for Bristol Pounds to spend on local services such as transport or council tax and also at independent businesses such as shops and restaurants - the aim being to keep money in the city and circulating around local businesses.